-In order to maintain the approval of a given approved model, the vendor must have the approved device model re-evaluated against the current version of the PCI PTS standard before the renewal/expiration date, as displayed in the PCI PTS approval list.
+In order to maintain the approval of a given approved model, the vendor must have the approved device model re-evaluated against the current version of the PCI PTS standard before the expiration date, as displayed in the PCI PTS approval list.
+Upon successful completion, a new approval will be issued under the applicable major version of requirements.

-The following diagram shows the relationship between the expiration of device model tested under Version 5 of PCI PTS POI Security Requirements and its laboratory testing work.
+The following diagram shows the relationship between the expiration of device model tested under Version 6 of PCI PTS POI Security Requirements and its laboratory testing work.

-For devices that embed other PCI-approved devices and are therefore basing their security on these sub-components (even partially), the renewal/expiration date shall be the earliest among all evaluations, including the embedded device itself.
+For devices that embed other PCI-approved devices and are therefore basing their security on these sub-components (even partially), the expiration date shall be the earliest among all evaluations, including the embedded device itself.